azadbolour/boardgame/scala-server/README.md

-- Just work with dimension = 7 and tray-capacity = 5 to get
-  to edge cases quickly.
+## To Do

 - Develop integration tests at the level of the handler.
   For all ending conditions.

-- Machine play is not checking crosswords.
-Or does not seem to.

-- Report sack size or empty in UI.

-- UI check for noMorePlays and disable all plays.

-- UI - if sack is empty, disallow swap.

-- UI - make sure trays with less contents than capacity are handled properly.

 - Write tests for scoring plays with cross scores.

 - Connect to real dictionary.
 Check with NL experts.

-## To Do

 - Document no pass for now.
 To pass just swap one piece.

 - Implement swap taking a possibly empty list of pieces.
   Needs UI swap bin to be a list, plus an explicit pass button.

-- For some tests, should suspend validity checking of a play.
-  Too hard to set up test otherwise.
-  Flag to not do validity checking for testing.

-- Harvest long-running games.
+  UI - if sack is empty, disallow swap.

+- New exception for num swapped > sack size.

 - Server.
 Reject plays after game has been stopped.

-- New exception for num swapped > sack size.

 - Change various logging calls to debug and set up a run-debug to log at debug level.

-- Swap API - use List.

-- Integration test.
-First play is a machine play and it is a pass.
-  Both client and server should do the right thing.
-Client has to make sure user move is centered.

 - Test.
 Two clicks on start button e.g., start in rapid succession??
   On any button?
 Should be disabled immediately.